AltSchool/dynamic-rest/README.md

 One of the key features of the DREST serializer layer is the ability to represent relationships in different ways, depending on the request context (external requirements) and the code context (internal requirements).

-By default, a "has-one" (or "belongs-to") relationship like a user's "location" will be represented as the value of the related location object's ID.
+By default, a "has-one" (or "belongs-to") relationship will be represented as the value of the related object's ID.
-A "has-many" relationship like a user's "groups" will be represented as a list of all related group object IDs.
+A "has-many" relationship will be represented as a list of all related object IDs.

 When a relationship is represented in this way, DREST automatically includes relationship links in the API response representing the object: